SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/03-build-first-integration-flow/README.md

 We need to deploy the integration flow before it is ready to receive requests.

-👉 Save your integration flow and deploy it by clicking the respective buttons in the upper right corner of the modelling area.
+👉 `Save` your integration flow and `Deploy` it by clicking the respective buttons in the upper right corner of the modelling area.

+> [!NOTE]
+> If you are working in the SAP BTP trial environment, the first you deploy an integration flow will take some time :-).

 ![Deployment status](assets/deployment-starting-to-started.gif)

 Once deployed, and the runtime status is `✅ Started`, you can click the `Navigate to Manage Integration Content link` and it will take you to the details of the deployed content.
 An HTTP endpoint URL, similar to the one below, will be displayed in the UI.

+> [!TIP]
+> Alternatively you can check the deployment of the integration flow from the `Monitor > Integrations and APIs` section.
+Then click the `All` tile under `Manage Integration Content`.

 ![Deployed content - HTTP endpoint URL](assets/deployed-content.png)

+> [!CAUTION]
 > ℹ️ In case you don't see the HTTP endpoint URL immediately in the deployed content page, see [troubleshooting](../../troubleshooting.md#there-is-no-http-endpoint-url-on-the-deployed-content-page).

 👉 Copy the HTTP endpoint URL, as we will use it in the next exercise, [sending requests and monitoring the integration flow](../04-send-messages-and-monitor/).